 Our member companies include airport operators, non-scheduled operators, business aircraft operators, flying training organisations, aircraft maintenance companies and companies offering a whole range of supporting and retail services.Continue reading →

-Description Website Board of Airline Representatives of SA Contact details Physical address Second Floor The Workspace 44 Melrose Boulevard Melrose Arch Postal Address City Province Telephone (010)0204093 Email email@example.com Other information Remarks On the 2nd December 2017, this website was … Continue reading →
+Description Website Board of Airline Representatives of SA Contact details Physical address Second Floor The Workspace 44 Melrose Boulevard Melrose Arch Postal Address City Province Telephone (010)0204093 EMAIL firstname.lastname@example.org Other information Remarks On the 2nd December 2017, this … Continue reading →

-Description Website Association of Virtual Aviation Contact details Physical address AVA Clubhouse, Air Force Base Swartkop, Old Johannesburg Rd, Valhalla Postal Address City Province Telephone (012) 3866067 Email Other information Remarks On the 28th November 2017, this website was not … Continue reading →
+Description Website Association of Virtual Aviation Contact details Physical address AVA Clubhouse, Air Force Base Swartkop, Old Johannesburg Rd, Valhalla Postal Address City Province Telephone (012) 3866067 EMAIL Not available Other information Remarks On the 28th November 2017, … Continue reading →

 Our vision is the promotion and protection of General Aviation in South Africa.
 Our functions include governmental advocacy and negotiation, public awareness campaigns, education, collective bargaining for safety awareness.
 The Aircraft Owners and Pilots Association of South Africa (AOPA-SA) is a founding member of US based International Council of Aircraft Owner and Pilot Associations.
 The combined total of individuals represented by these constituent member groups of IAOPA is over 470,000 pilots.Continue reading →